iaguilarmartin/eslint-config-iaguilarmartin/README.md

 # eslint-config-iaguilarmartin

 This package provides `.eslintrc` as an extensible shared configuration.
 There are two different configurations available.
 The default one for vanilla JavaScript or Node applications and an specific for React applications.
+Additionaly there is a configuration specific for **jest** testing framework in case you want to implement tests in your project.

 ## Usage